 Repairs and Renovations

-This is an excellent time of year for turfing and repairs but remember that any renovations or repairs you carry out will need regular watering, so if the weather is not rainy enough, be prepared to water the lawn yourself.
+As the rain increases, it is an excellent time of year for re-turfing and repairs.
+Remember that any renovations or repairs you carry out will need regular watering, so if the weather is not rainy enough, be prepared to water the lawn yourself.
 With plenty of moisture, new turf or grass seed will be able to take root.
 If you are seeding, try to do so by the end of September in order for the seeds to have enough warmth to germinate.

 Have a look at Sherborne Turf’s wide range of grass seeds suitable for a range of growing conditions and requirements.
 We can also make custom seeds mixes for lawn repairs and over seeding problem areas in your lawn.
 Give us a call on 01935 850388 to find out more.

 With the increased moisture levels combined with the temperate weather, grass should be growing at a faster rate this month.
 Try cutting weekly at a lower height, then, as the weather cools and the growth slows, raise your mowing height to compensate.
 Remember to try to mow when the grass is dry in order to protect your mower.
 If this is not possible, always clean out the damp grass after use and allow the mower to dry.
 If you need a new mower and are interested in a greener option, have a look at our fantastic range of EGO mowers.